Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Experiments

-\textbf{Comparison with PCGrad.} We also apply PCGrad~\cite{gradientsurgery} on top of our dual-task learning, but observe only minor visual differences compared to our default stochastic switching (Fig.~\ref{fig:pcgrad}).
-Given the similar performance but roughly doubled gradient computation, we adopt the simpler stochastic schedule as our default and regard PCGrad as an optional refinement.
-We also provide comparisons in the supplement.
+\textbf{Comparison with Gradient Surgery.} We also apply Gradient Surgery~\cite{gradientsurgery} on top of our dual-task learning, but observe only minor visual differences compared to our default stochastic switching.
+Given the similar performance but roughly doubled gradient computation, we adopt the simpler stochastic schedule as our default and regard Gradient Surgery as an optional refinement.
+We provide quantitative and qualitative comparisons in the supplement.

-\textbf{Different Sizes of Image Datasets.} As shown in Figure~\ref{fig:teaser} and Table~\ref{tab:abl_train_size}, our method remains robust even when the number of paired subject-images is reduced from 200K to 4,000 (Ours~\emph{mini}) or 2,000 (Ours~\emph{tiny}): dynamic degree and motion smoothness stay high, and identity metrics (CLIP-I, DINO-I) degrade only moderately.
-This suggests that the benefit of identity injection can be obtained from a relatively small set.
+\textbf{Effect of Scaling the Image Dataset.} While our method remains robust with only 4{,}000 subject-image pairs (Ours~\emph{mini}), increasing the dataset to the full 200K consistently improves fine-grained subject fidelity and temporal realism.
+With smaller subject-image pairs, we occasionally observe a \emph{copy-paste} artifact where the subject appears overly rigid across time (e.g., a near-identical appearance/layout being reused), even though identity is preserved.
+Importantly, this issue is not well captured by identity metrics (CLIP-I, DINO-I), as these scores largely reward consistency in subject identity and can remain high even when motion-dependent pose changes are under-realized.

+Using the full 200K pairs mitigates this copy-paste behavior by encouraging more natural, motion-consistent identity rendering.
+For example, in the \emph{pig surfing} case, the full-set model is more likely to reflect viewpoint and pose variations (\eg, head turns and body articulation) instead of reusing a static subject template, aligning with the qualitative trend in Fig.~\ref{fig:image_set_abl} and the stronger identity scores in Table~\ref{tab:abl_train_size}.
+Overall, these observations suggest that identity injection \emph{scales}: a small subject-image pairs is sufficient to establish the identity mapping, while larger subject-image pairs coverage reduces copy-paste artifacts and better preserves high-frequency details under complex motions.